 - Geometry Caching: When this is checked, SketchUp geometry can be cached to increase rendering speed.

-Increase your efficiency with Podium Browser: SU Podium Browser is a growing library of render ready components that can be dragged and dropped into the SketchUp model and then rendered.
+Increase your efficiency with Podium Browser: SU Podium Browser is a growing library of render ready components that can be dropped into the SketchUp model and then rendered.

 - Podium Browser is automatically installed with SU Podium and provides hundreds of free light fixtures, high resolution textures, 2D face-me plants, trees, and household components.